bevanhunt/bcclinics/readme.md

-# BC Walk-in Clinics Map using Meteor Leaflet
+# BC Walk-in Clinics Map

 ## How to install
 1. npm install -g meteorite (if not already installed)